Skip to main content

 5. Express the result as a significance probability

 The mathematics involve comparing the variance of observed intervals to the variance expected under a random model.
 Lower variance in observed intervals (more consistency) produces higher significance scores.
+In essence, if turning points occur with clock-like regularity matching the proposed period, significance is high.
+If they scatter randomly, significance is low.

-Why This Matters
+Why This Matters for Traders

 We recommend focusing attention on cycles with Bartels scores above 50%.
 Cycles below this threshold may exist but do not have sufficient statistical support to differentiate them from noise.
+For building composite projections, the threshold matters even more, since including noise cycles degrades projection quality.

 Common Misconceptions

-Several misunderstandings surround statistical significance testing:
+Several misunderstandings surround the Bartels test and statistical significance in cycle analysis:

 • Significance is not importance.
 A highly significant but low-amplitude cycle may be less useful than a moderately significant high-amplitude cycle.
+Both the statistical and practical dimensions matter.

-Integration with Cycle Analysis
+Integration with the Analysis Pipeline

 In the FractalCycles workflow, Bartels testing is the validation layer between detection and interpretation.
-The sequence is:
+The full sequence is:

-2. Detect candidate cycles using Goertzel analysis
+2. Detect candidate cycles using Goertzel spectral analysis

-3. Validate each candidate with Bartels testing
+3. Validate each candidate with Bartels significance testing

-4. Present validated cycles with significance scores
+5. Present validated cycles with significance scores and phase information

 Practical Recommendations

-Based on our analysis across various markets:
+Based on our analysis across equities, commodities, currencies, and crypto markets:

 Remember that statistical significance describes historical behavior, not future certainty.
 The Bartels test tells us what has been; it does not promise what will be.
+Use it as a filter, not a guarantee.

 Framework: This analysis uses the Fractal Cycles Framework, which identifies market structure through spectral analysis rather than narrative explanation.